mikenelson-io/hmctl/docs/hmctl_availability-zone_performance.md

-## hmctl availability-zone query
+## hmctl availability-zone performance

-Queries a specific Availability Zone by its ID
+Gets a specific AvailabilityZone Performance Metrics.

 ```
-hmctl availability-zone query [flags]
+hmctl availability-zone performance [flags]
 ```

 ### Options

 ```
-  -h, --help        help for query
+  -h, --help            help for performance
-  -i, --id string   The id of the Availability Zone.
+  -n, --name string     The name of the Availability Zone.
+(Required)
+  -r, --region string   The name of the Region.
 (Required)
 ```

 ### Options inherited from parent commands